Property changes and business rates

-If you change the nature of your business or make alterations to your property, eg adding an extention and increasing the rental value, this may then affect the rateable value of your commercial property.
+If you change the nature of your business or make alterations to your property, eg adding an extension and increasing the rental value, this may then affect the rateable value of your commercial property.
 This in turn may affect the amount of business rates you are liable to pay.
-You should inform Land & Property Services if you make a change to your business property to ensure you are paying the correct amount.
+You should inform Land & Property Services if you make changes to your existing property or business to ensure you are paying the correct amount.

-This guide explains which business premises are liable to business rates and what kinds of changes or alterations can affect their rateable value.
-It explains what to do if you are altering or moving your business premises and where to find further information and advice.
+This guide explains if you need to pay business rates for your property and how changing or diversifying your business can affect the rateable value of your property.
+It explains what to do if you are moving to new or additional property and where to find further information and advice.

 If you have a query regarding your business rates you should contact Land & Property Services.

 Please note: LPS Customer Information Centres will be closed until further notice.
 All Ordnance Survey services are available online or you can email queries to Mapping.Helpdesk@finance-ni.gov.uk.
 Helplines for rating and valuation, housing benefit, rates relief and land registration are open.